Biometris/statgenMPP/cran-comments.md

-## Bugfix

-- The release from 2 days ago turned out to have a major bug.
-This release fixes this.
-Sorry for the inconvenience caused.
+Release fixing a problem with the future version of data.table.
+Also a minor bugfix and addition of a citation file.

 ----

 ## Test environments

-* local Windows 10 install, R 4.2.1
+* local Windows 10 install, R 4.2.2
 * winbuilder (develop)
 * macbuilder
 * Ubuntu (on github actions, devel and release)